Conference Video Production

 Planning a conference?

-We regularly film conferences, keynote presentations and panel discussions in Sydney and Newcastle.
+We regularly film conferences, keynote presentations and panel discussions across Sydney and Newcastle.

-If you’re organising an event and want to confirm the best filming setup, I’m happy to quickly review your plans and suggest an approach.
+If you’d like to confirm the best filming approach, we are happy to quickly review your setup and suggest a practical solution.

-Even a short conversation can help avoid common issues with stage layout, audio capture and camera placement.
+Even a short conversation can help avoid common issues with stage layout, audio and camera positioning.

 Discuss your event